truetoatlanta/math4640-project/final.md

 $$x_4 = x_3 - f(x_3)/f'(x_3) = 0.567143 - f(0.567143)/f'(0.567143) = 0.567150$$
 We can continue iterating until we reach the desired number of decimal places of precision, but for the sake of example, this should be enough.
 Thus we can say that a root of $f(x)$ is $\approx 0.567150$.
 ## Reasons for failure
-However, these algorithms and methods are not perfect and can fail for any multidude of reasons.
+However, these algorithms and methods are not perfect and can fail for any multitude of reasons.
 ### Fixed-Point Iteration Failures
 "The behavior of fixed-point iteration schemes can vary widely, from divergence, to slow convergence, to rapid convergence" (Heath, 2009, p.226).
 This means that depending on the g(x) function used, fixed-point iteration method may not actually converge.